andreamarciell/VEGA1.0/SECURITY_HARDENING_SUMMARY.md

 - All admin operations use HttpOnly cookies and server-side validation
 - Regular user functionality remains fully operational
 - Service role key should be rotated immediately after deployment
-- Admin users must use email (not nickname) for authentication
+- Admin users use nickname (not email) for authentication as originally designed

 ---

 **Security Level**: Enterprise-Grade Hardened
-**User Impact**: Minimal (admin login now uses email instead of nickname) **Developer Impact**: Complete server-side admin authentication system implemented
+**User Impact**: Minimal (admin login continues to use nickname as designed) **Developer Impact**: Complete server-side admin authentication system implemented